Henro2/Project13/project13.md

 I Updated site.yml with dynamic assignments

 i Updated `site.yml` file to make use of the dynamic assignment.
-(At this point, I cannot test it yet.Am  just setting the stage for what is yet to come.)

 site.yml should now look like this.